Dre Campbell Farm

 1. Wrap Tree Trunks

 Wrapping your tree trunks is an easy way to stop young cicadas from climbing up trees.
-As cicada nymphs emerge from the ground, they will climb up vertical surfaces, including tree trunks.
+As cicada nymphs emerge from the ground, they climb vertical surfaces, including tree trunks.

 By physically blocking access to the trunk, you make your tree much less appealing to them.

-You’ll want to use netting, burlap, or a similar porous material so you don’t damage the tree yourself.
+To avoid damaging the tree, you’ll want to use netting, burlap, or a similar porous material.
 Wrap the material securely around the entire trunk.

-While not aesthetically pleasing, wrapping tree trunks is an organic method of cicada control that avoids the use of pesticides.
+Wrapping tree trunks is an organic method of cicada control that avoids the use of pesticides, even though it may lack aesthetic appeal.

 2. Cover Trees and Shrubs